Mariammazen147/Mariammazen147/README.md

 - 🌱 I am a Software Engineer student at ALX.

-- 👩‍🎓 I’m a junior in computer science at Cairo University.
+- 👩‍🎓 I’m a senior in computer science at Cairo University.

 - 🎵 In my free time, I learn languages, read novels and listen to music.